kLeZ/wash-ideas/README.md

 1. `node --version`: v8.x
 2. `npm --version`: 5.x+

-The rest of the software is in the `package.json` and is downloaded automatically by `npm` with the correct version.
+The rest of the software is in the `package.json` and is downloaded automatically by `npm` with the correct version.<br />
 Ensure to have these two software with exactly these versions to avoid random errors with which I problably can't help too much.

 ### Toolchain

-The chosen toolchain is based on the npm executable, so you'll likely be using that command whenever you need to do "dev" things.
+The chosen toolchain is based on the npm executable, so you'll likely be using that command whenever you need to do "dev" things.<br />
-Supported commands are (executed through `npm run <cmd>`):
+Supported commands are (executed through `npm run <cmd>`):<br />

 | Command   | Description                                                                                                                                                                                                           |
 | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |